-Mountaineering the Karamoja mountains is a blend of authentic cultural encounters with mountain tribes, stunning landscape views, incredible birdwatching spots, and ideal campsites along the trails.
+Mountaineering the Karamoja mountains is a blend of authentic cultural encounters with mountain communities, stunning landscape views, incredible birdwatching spots, and ideal campsites along the trails.
 Let’s take a look at the Karamoja mountaineering trails.

 The highest peak in the Karamoja region is Mount Moroto at 3,083 m.
 Moroto’s peaks include Sogolomon (3027m), Imagit / Leoron (2773m), and Sokodek (3083m).

-The trail features incredible views over the valley’s endless plains from which the green majestic mountain ridges arise.
+The trail features incredible views over the valley’s endless plains from which the majestic green mountain ridges arise.
 You will explore this magical paradise in a bright and clear milky way.